 As with any essay, it’s very important that you have meticulously edited your work.

-The spell check tool is a staple, but other tools, like Grammarly, are great resources as well.
+The spell-check tool is a staple, but other tools, like Grammarly, are great resources too.
 This website has a grammar check feature that can help you to catch common mistakes, like overused words and subject-verb tense.
+However, as with any tool, you should use your judgment and not blindly accept suggestions unless you understand the reasons behind them.

-- Do my thoughts transition smoothly or do you I bounce around ideas?
+- Do my thoughts transition smoothly or do my ideas bounce around?

 - Can you hear my voice through my writing?